The Schur-Horn theorem for operators with three point spectrum: Introduction

 The assumption that $\sum d_{i} = \sum (B-d_{i}) = \infty$ is not a true limitation.
 Indeed, the summable case $\sum d_{i}<\infty$ requires more restrictive conditions which can be deduced from parts (a) and (b) of Theorem \ref{fullthm}.
+For the proof of Theorem \ref{3pt} we refer the reader to Theorem \ref{3ptg}.

-Theorem \ref{fullthm} is our second extension of the Schur-Horn Theorem which gives a complete list of characterization conditions of diagonals of operators with prescribed multiplicities.
+Theorem \ref{fullthm} is our second extension of the Schur-Horn theorem which gives a complete list of characterization conditions of diagonals of operators with prescribed multiplicities.
 Before we state the full theorem, we need one convenient definition.

 \begin{defn} Let $E$ be a bounded operator on a Hilbert space.
 For $\lambda\in\C$ define

 \end{defn}